FloridaPlayers/Documents/Constitution.md

 Section 1 - Meeting Times

 A.  FloridaPlayersshallcallageneralmeetingoftheFullmembershipat5:00pmor
     5:30pm on the first Wednesday of each month of the fall and spring semesters in a place to be determined by the Artistic Director.

 B.  SpecialmeetingsarecalledbytheArtisticDirectorasheorshedeemsnecessary.

-Section 2 – Meeting Policies Florida Players shall maintain the following policies for all general and committee meetings:
+Section 2 – Meeting PoliciesFlorida Players shall maintain the following policies for all general and committee meetings:

--   1\)  allmeetingsshallbeopen.
+-   1.  allmeetingsshallbeopen.

--   2)
+-   2.
      Allcommitteesmusttakeminuteoftheirmeetings.Thechairofeachcommitteeshall
     provide them to the origination’s Secretary in due time, and give a report at each Florida Players general meeting.

--   3)
+-   3.
      Allmeetingtimes,locationsandagendamustbepostedatleastforty-right(48)hours
     in advance, except in the case of special meetings called by the chair of that committee or the President of Florida Players.

 12

-4)
+4.
 NootherFloridPlayersrelatedeventisallowedtooccurduringscheduledgeneral
 body meetings.

 Article XII Programs and Special Events

-Section 1 – Programs Florida Players shall maintain the following programs outside for the Production Season:
+Section 1 – ProgramsFlorida Players shall maintain the following programs outside for the Production Season:

--   1\)  MentorshipProgram
+-   1. MentorshipProgram

     a.
 Florida Players will provide its newer members to be mentored by seasoned Florida Players in a constructive manner.

     b.
 Florida Players will hold events to foster meaningful mentor/mentee relationships.

--   2\)  MonthlyWorkshops
+-   2. MonthlyWorkshops

 a\.
 Florida Players will provide its members with a monthly workshop as coordinated by

 the Assistant Artistic Director.

-3) NewPrograms
+3. NewPrograms

 a.
 Florida Players may undertake new programs at the discretion of the
     Executive Board without amending this Constitution as long as the